 Information security must therefore be a top priority during this time.
 The last thing you need while managing so many other problems is to suffer a data breach.

-The best place to start when it comes to staying secure is the GDPR (General Data Protection Regulation).
+The best place to start when it comes to staying secure is the General Data Protection Regulation (GDPR).

 The Regulation helps organisations understand the security risks they face and the measures you should implement to mitigate them.
 By evaluating your compliance posture, you guarantee that you have considered the ways your systems might be compromised.

 Whenever an organisation creates a new way of accessing its data, it puts that data at greater risk.
-Remote working intensifies that risk as it can be hard for the employee and the organisation to know when the data is breached, and it will be even harder to identify how it happened.
+Working remotely intensifies that risk as it can be hard for the employee and the organisation to know when the data is breached, and it will be even harder to identify how it happened.

 Organisations should address vulnerabilities to its networks and the physical storage of data.